Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-ts-browser/marketing-analystic.md

 ### Page view

 Page view tracking is enable by default.
-But you are able to configurate it to fire a page view event when attribution information changes.
-Or with a simple boolean callback the customer can specify to limit event volume on the page view tracking.
+You are able to configurate it to fire a page view event when attribution information changed.
+Or passing a simple boolean callback, the customer can specify to limit event volume on the page view tracking.

 #### Track the page view event when the attribution changed